 If you believe you have a small number already inside we would recommend taking the following actions along with the preventative measures -

 Baits and Traps - we suggest using a mix of both rat or mice traps as well as anticoagulant baits (these have a low toxicity for humans and pets).
 These products can be found at most supermarket and hardware stores, be sure to read the labels and instructions before using.

 If you find yourself coming up against an infestation, it might be time to call in the professionals.
 Though the tips mentioned can help, rats are extremely difficult to get rid of once they have made a home in or around your property and because they are social creatures, once they get comfortable they will start to breed quickly.
 Even if you haven’t seen them in or around your house that doesn’t mean they aren’t there.
-If you are concerned, call your local JAE team, the experts in Pest Control in New Zealand.
+If you are concerned, call your local JAE team, the experts in getting rid of pests like mice and spiders in New Zealand.